-The Group is an important provider of site hosting of telecommunications equipment for Mobile Network Operators ("MNOs") and other customers and of technical services to such customers, and revenue from Telecom site hosting accounted for 49.5 per cent. of total revenue for the twelve-month period ended 31 December 2022.
-If customer demand for site space, mobile backhaul services or other services provided to Telecom Infrastructure customers declines, the Group may not be able to successfully grow its Telecom Infrastructure Services business as expected.
-Telecommunications operators may also increase the use of network sharing, roaming, joint development or resale agreements, which allows them to expand their respective networks without using additional sites, which may be more cost-effective for them in certain circumstances.
-For example, following a decision announced in 2014, the French telecom operators Société Française du Radiotelephone - SFR ("SFR") and Bouygues Telecom achieved the sharing of their 2G, 3G and 4G infrastructure in non-urban areas.
-A decline in the rates the Group is able to charge for site hosting and other telecommunication services may also affect the growth of its business.
+The Group is a provider of site hosting of telecommunications equipment for Mobile Network Operators ("MNOs") and other customers, and of technical services to such customers.
+Revenue from Telecom site hosting accounted for 56.5 per cent of total revenue (without Fibre revenue) for the twelve-month period ended 31 December 2023.
+If customer demand for site hosting services, mobile backhaul services or other services provided to Telecom Infrastructure customers declines, the Group may not be able to successfully grow its Telecom Infrastructure Services business as expected.
+MNOs may also increase the use of network sharing, roaming, joint development or resale agreements, which allows them to expand their respective network coverage without using additional sites, which may be more cost-effective for them in certain circumstances.
+For example, following a decision announced in 2014, the French telecom operator Société Française du Radiotelephone - SFR ("SFR") and Bouygues Telecom achieved the sharing of their 2G, 3G and 4G infrastructures in non-urban areas.
+A decline in the rates at which the Group can charge for site hosting and other telecommunication services may also affect the growth of its business.
 The Group's plan for the growth of Telecom Infrastructure Services largely depends on management's expectations and assumptions concerning future customer demand for site hosting and other telecommunication services.
 If these expectations are not met or these assumptions are incorrect, the Group may not be able to implement its business strategy or to satisfy its financial and other contractual obligations, which in turn could have a material adverse effect on the Group's business and results of operations.

-Demand for the Group's sites depends on customers' demand for antenna space, which in turn partly depends on the end users' consumption of voice and data services.
-The willingness of customers, which are predominantly leading French telecommunications operators, to utilise the Group's infrastructure, or renew or extend existing contracts on its sites, can be negatively affected by numerous factors, including:
+The demand for the Group's sites depends on customers' demand for antenna hosting services, which in turn partly depends on the end users' consumption of voice and data services.
+The willingness of customers, which are predominantly leading French telecommunications operators, to use the Group's infrastructure, or renew or extend existing contracts on its sites, can be negatively affected by numerous factors, including:

-- end user demand for mobile services; - the economic viability of the mobile services provided by the Group's customers, who must develop sustainable business models allowing them to provide such services at a reasonable cost; - mergers or consolidations among main customers which could adversely affect the Group's revenue; - changes in customers' business models; - increased competitive pressure from other tower companies; - governmental regulations, including local and national restrictions on the proliferation of sites; - the cost of constructing sites compared to the cost of renting; - technological changes, including those affecting (i) the space on sites, the number or type of sites or other sites needed to provide wireless communications services to a given geographic area and (ii) the obsolescence of certain existing wireless networks; and - the Group's ability to efficiently satisfy its customers' service requirements.
+- end-user demand for mobile services; - the economic viability of the mobile services provided by the Group's customers, who must develop sustainable business models allowing them to provide such services at a reasonable cost; - mergers or consolidations among main customers which could adversely affect the Group's revenue; - changes in customers' business models; - increased competitive pressure from other tower companies; - regulations, including local and national restrictions on the proliferation of sites; - the cost of constructing sites compared to the cost of renting them; - technological changes, including those affecting (i) the space required on sites driven by the size of equipment installed on sites and the number such equipment devices installed on a given site (for example when mobile operators use a fibre backhauling system instead of microwave links, this lead to a reduced usage of space on a given site), (ii) the number or type of sites needed to provide wireless communications services to a given geographic area and (iii) the obsolescence of certain existing wireless networks; and - the Group's ability to efficiently satisfy its customers' service requirements.

-If customers or potential customers are unable to raise adequate capital to fund their business plans as a result of disruptions in the financial and credit markets or otherwise, they may reduce their spending, which could adversely affect the Group's opportunities for growth and the demand for its sites and network services.
+If customers or potential customers are unable to raise adequate capital to finance their business plans as a result of disruptions in the financial and credit markets or otherwise, they may reduce their spending, which could adversely affect the Group's opportunities for growth and the demand for its sites and network services.
 A slowdown in demand for mobile services or of the Group's sites may negatively impact growth or could otherwise have a significant adverse effect on the Group's business and results of operations.